We sort your Self Assessment for you. £169, all in.

 5. Submit a tax return each year of self-employment

-How much tax will you pay?
+How much income tax will you pay?

 B. Working through an umbrella company